Skyepulse/Gaussian_Surface_Reconstruction/Readme.md

 Dataset : images, camera parameters (calibrated via SfM) --> produces a sparse point cloud, and xcreate triangle for each 3D point in that cloud.
 Optimize the parameters of all triangles by minimizing rendering error from POVs.

+#### Triangle splatting +
+This improvement on the first paper computes a triangulation before training and provides a semi connected mesh.
+It optimizes in a similar way as the previous paper but prunes more noise.

 ### SuGaR
 Mesh extraction from 3D gaussian splatting